phoenixframework/phoenix/bonus_guides/G_static_assets.md

 Important detail: according to the default configuration there is no ES6 support for files in `web/static/vendor`.
 Should we need to enable it, look for `plugins: { babel: { ignore:` in `brunch-config.js`.

+#### JavaScript Libraries

+If you want to use a JS library like jQuery, underscore or whatever you need, you could copy it to the `web/static/vendor` folder, as mentioned above.
+It may be a little bit easier to use `npm` to install it.
+Simply add `"jquery": ">= 2.1"` to the dependencies in the `package.json` file in your projects root and run `npm install --save`.
+Now you can `import $ from "jquery"` in your `app.js`.

 #### Brunch Plugin Pipeline

 All transformations Brunch performs are actually done by plugins.
 Brunch automatically uses installed plugins listed in  `package.json`.
 Here is what the pipeline looks like for a  newly generated Phoenix project: